michellecchen/cs72_final/README.md

 ├── README.md
 ├── program_output.md
-├── confusionMatrix.ipynb (generates confusion matrices for zero shot classification) ├── BERTcode
+├── confusionMatrix.ipynb (generates confusion matrices for zero shot classification) ├── timelines.ipynb (generates all of our plots)
+├── timelines
+│   ├── <sentiment timeline plots for each of six topics for each company using gold-labeled data> (24 total) │   └── <sentiment timeline plots for each of six topics for each company using BERT-classified data> (between 0 and 6 for each company)
+├── BERTcode
 │   ├── `finetuneBERTreviews.ipynb`, which holds the original BERT tuning which runs on CPU │   ├── `GPU_finetuneBERTreviews.ipynb`, wherein the tuning is pushed to GPU & actual classification of Indeed data is run